waleedayoub/aws-bootcamp-cruddur-2023/journal/week0.md

 - Budgets can also be set from the global region whereas billing alerts only in N. Virginia
 - Cost allocation tags can be used to monitor costs based on tags
 - AWS calculator uses a 730 hour month for estimated costs
+- You get 2 free budgets, any new budgets are $1

 ### Watched Ashish's Week 0 - Security Considerations
 - Done